JardaniWorld/alx-higher_level_programming/0x02-python-import_modules/README.md

-This code does the exact samething as the Python bytecode
+This code prints the alphabet in uppercase